 Bias Intervention Training

-The Bias Response Taskforce (BRT) works within the division of Student Development and Campus Life (SDCL) to provide a well-coordinated and comprehensive response to incidents of intolerance and bias with respect to race, ethnicity, gender expression, sexual orientation, disability, religion, and national origin.
-The Bias Response Task Force sponsors outreach programs throughout the school year.
+The Bias Education Response Taskforce (BERT) works within the division of Student Development and Campus Life (SDCL) to provide a well-coordinated and comprehensive response to incidents of intolerance and bias with respect to race, ethnicity, gender expression, sexual orientation, disability, religion, and national origin.
+The Bias Education Response Taskforce sponsors outreach programs throughout the school year.
 Any student organization can schedule training sessions or programs for its members to attend.

 The Crisis, Assessment, Response and Education (CARE) Team is a group of University administrators that meets regularly to evaluate concerning behaviors of Montclair State University students.
 Students referred to the CARE Team are expressing behavior that causes community members to be concerned.
 The CARE Team collects information about referred students and identifies and enacts appropriate strategies and responses for addressing the situation with the goal of supporting the student.